-The Board of Directors continuously evaluates the information provided by management and the Audit Committee. the Audit Committee's work to monitor the efficiency of management's efforts in this area is of particular importance to the follow-up of internal controls.
-This work includes ensuring that action is taken concerning those shortcomings and proposed measures that result from the internal and external audit.
+The Board of Directors continuously evaluates the information provided by management, the Audit Committee and the GRC Committee.
+The work to monitor the efficiency of management’s efforts in this area is of particular importance to the follow-up of internal controls.
+This work includes ensuring that action is taken concerning those shortcomings and proposed measures that result from external and internal audits.